CloudCannon/Academy/_posts/2017-02-06-string-filters-in-liquid.md

 ## Replace

 In this first instance, instead of saying "baked goods" we want it to say "baked bread".
-This is an excellent use case for liquid filters.
+This is an excellent use case for Liquid filters.

 To use a filter we'll add a "\|" after the variable then pass it a filter, `replace` in this case.